Shiva Devale No. 2

 As I approached the Lankatilaka, Sri Lanka’s most impressive gedige or image house, I thought of similar temples built to house statues of Zeus and Athena in ancient Greece.
 There too the statues were so tall that their heads just fit under the roofs of the structures built to house them.

 Much of Athena’s temple – the Parthenon in Athens – still stands but the statue is no longer there.
 And nothing remains of Zeus’ temple in Olympia or of the statue of Zeus, considered one of the seven wonders of the ancient Greek world.
 Here we have the brick walls and back of the temple still standing.
-The wooden roof is no more and most of the standing Buddha figure – built of brick and then more finely sculpted with stucco – has not survived.
+The wooden roof is no more and most of the standing Buddha figure – the core built of brick and then more finely sculpted with stucco – has not survived.

 The Lankatilaka, one of the main structures built during the reign of Parakramabahu I, had as its focal point the 15 meter high standing Buddha, standing on a lotus pedestal.
 He was probably shown in the common “Have No fear” mudra (pose) with his right hand raised and open.